What is Pupil Premium?

 - Income Support

 - Support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

 You can apply online at www.cornwall.gov.uk/schoolmeals which can also provide you with more information, including about how the changes to legislation have affected any pupils already eligible for Free School Meals and the protection that is in place for them.

-For September 2020, we are continuing our initiative to support families who are eligible for Pupil Premium.
+We are continuing our initiative to support families who are eligible for Pupil Premium.

 We are allocating £100 credit to parents/carers who are eligible the Pupil Premium Grant per pupil.